E ties it directly to the CHOPTANK E250 family.

 Numbered in the order it was made.
 "No. 002" tells you this was the second TALBOT to leave Towson Watch Company.

-Sold direct-to-consumer, the timepiece is completed and tested by our watchmakers before its shipped to you from Towson Watch Company.
+Sold direct-to-consumer, the timepiece is completed and tested by our watchmakers before it's shipped from Towson Watch Company.

 Time, without instruction.
 Read through material, depth, and craft.